 Digital Signature: Confirms authenticity and source of documents.

-Used on websites, mobile apps, emails, IoT devices, and software distribution.
+Real-Life Use Cases for Digital Certificates Used on websites, mobile apps, emails, IoT devices, and software distribution.
 SSL/TLS certificates secure e-commerce.
 Governments use e-signatures for identity verification.
+Risks of Systems Without Certificates

 Unencrypted data can be stolen.